1000ch/x-zangief/readme.md

 <img is='x-zangief' zangief-type='win'>
 ```

-If `zangief-type` attribtue is omitted, He appears randomly.
+If `zangief-type` attribute is omitted, He appears randomly.